bitpay/insight/README.md

 ## API

-By default, insight provides a REST API at /api.
-But it is configurable with the var `apiPrefix`.

-The end-points are:
+A REST API is provided at /api.
+The entry points are:

 ### Block